codatio/codat-docs/docs/enterprise/tech-implementation/consent/lifecyle.md

 ---
 title: "Customer lifecycle"
-description: "Recommendations for managaing the customer consent lifecyle"
+description: "Recommendations for managing the customer consent lifecycle"
 ---

 **Codat’s authentication API will be used at multiple stages of the customer lifecycle.
 There are some scenarios & considerations listed below.**